SEIR-7-06/mongo-lab/README.md

 		salary: 165}]);
 	```

-1. Read along with [these continued notes about mongo](./more-mongo.md).
+1. Read along with [these notes about mongo which will go slightly (but only slightly) deeper than we just did](./more-mongo.md).
 Follow through each of the explanations.
 Follow the commands and perform appropriate finds after each update call to see the results.